Galaxy and Mass Assembly (GAMA): Mid-infrared properties as tracers of galaxy environment: Data

 \subsection{Random samples}

-To estimate 2pCF of a galaxy sample, we require a random sample that reflects the redshift and sky distribution of the real sample.
-To generate random samples, we use the GAMA random galaxy catalogue (\textsc{Randomsv02} DMU) by \citet{farrow2015_gama_cf}.
-This DMU provides around 400 random galaxies per real GAMA galaxy and these random galaxies share the \texttt{CATAID} and all the physical properties of the real galaxy.
-Using the \texttt{CATAID}, we assign the W1 absolute magnitude to each random galaxy.
-Then for all the selected samples, random samples are created by applying the corresponding redshift and magnitude limits as given in Tables~\ref{table:subsamples_w1dep}, \ref{table:subsamples_zdep}, and \ref{table:subsamples_mcf} and randomly selecting 5-10 times the number of galaxies in the corresponding real samples.
-After applying all these selections, we confirm the agreement between the redshift distributions of the real and random samples.
+To estimate 2pCF of a galaxy sample, we require a random sample that reflects the redshift and sky distribution of real sample.
+To generate random samples, we used the GAMA random galaxy catalogue (\textsc{Randomsv02} DMU) by \citet{farrow2015_gama_cf}.
+They used the method of \citet{cole2011} that generates clones of real galaxies, where the number of clones generated for a given galaxy is proportional to the ratio of the maximum volume out to which that galaxy is visible given the $r$-band flux limit ($V_\text{max, \textit{r}}$) to the same volume weighted by the number density.
+The generation of clones also accounts for targeting and redshift incompleteness.
+This DMU provides around 400 random galaxies per real GAMA galaxy, and these random galaxies share the \texttt{CATAID} and all the physical properties of the real galaxy.
+Using the \texttt{CATAID}, we assigned the W1 absolute magnitude to each random galaxy.
+Then for all the selected samples, random samples were created by applying the corresponding redshift and magnitude limits as given in Tables~\ref{table:subsamples_w1dep}, \ref{table:subsamples_zdep}, and \ref{table:subsamples_mcf} and randomly selecting 5-10 times the number of galaxies in the corresponding real samples.

+It is to be noted that only the $r$-band selection is considered in the generation of clones, that is, the clones of a galaxy are distributed within its $V_\text{max, \textit{r}}$.
+However, our selection contains an additional W1 magnitude selection.
+This difference in selection might affect the redshift distribution of the clones.
+To solve this problem, we adopted the weighting scheme proposed by \citet{gunawardhana2018}.
+For a given galaxy $i$ in the real sample, we defined a weight for all its clones, given by